-I started out trying to limit this to the foods that would have been available in Egypt in the time of Joseph and Moses, but when they were there is really hard to nail down.
+I started out trying to limit this to the foods that would have been available in Egypt in the time of Joseph and Moses, but when these event occurred is highly debated among Biblical scholars and so really hard to nail down.
 Also, sometimes I don't know when exactly a certain food/ingredient was used in Egypt, just that it was used at some point.

-NOTE ABOUT DATES: We don't have definite dates for when Joseph and Moses lived, but since the story of Moses mentions chariots, which were not in Egypt until they were taken over by the Hyksos (in the 2nd Intermediate Period between the Middle and New Kingdom), we can limit it to AFTER the Middle Kingdom.
-Joseph could have been, at earliest, Late Middle Kingdom.
-The Hyksos introduced new foods so it's possible Mosus experienced a few different foods than Joseph did...but it's hard to say.
+NOTE ABOUT DATES: We don't have definite dates for when Joseph and Moses lived, but since the story of Moses mentions chariots, which were not in Egypt until they were taken over by the Hyksos (in the 2nd Intermediate Period between the Middle and New Kingdom), we can limit it to, at earliest, Late Middle Kingdom, or some time after that, but most likely before 1000 BCE.

 FOR VBS VOLUNTEERS: I've included some things for historical interest that would not be feasible to use during VBS (don’t worry, I’m not suggesting serving wine or beer, or trying to hunt down papyrus root, which besides being hard to find is now endangered).

 This is similar to the other tigernut recipes below, but they model the Egyptian method of making them, based off of depictions in Egyptian murals, not just the recipe.

 Egyptian Beer Bread (made like Egyptians made it)

 Scroll to the end to find recipe.
 Beer bakes out.
 Lots of good info on Egyptian baking above.